Texarkana metropolitan area: Culture and education

-Local Lore
+Local lore

 Phantom Killer

 In 1946, Texarkana was in fear of an unidentified serial killer who attacked eight people, five of whom were murdered.
-The term "serial killer" wasn't around yet, but the town knew they were dealing with an unknown killer who was attacking couples on "lovers' lanes".
+The term "serial killer" did not yet exist, but the town knew they were dealing with an unknown killer who was attacking couples on "lovers' lanes".
 The local paper dubbed him "The Phantom Killer".
-The attacks became known as the "Texarkana Moonlight Murders" by the news media.
-Since the killer was never identified or apprehended, the description of the killer came from the only two survivors.
-They described their attacker as six foot tall with a white mask over his head with holes cut out for his eyes and mouth.
+The attacks became known as the "Texarkana Moonlight Murders" by the media.
+Since the killer was never identified or apprehended, their description came from the only two survivors.
+They described their attacker as six foot tall with a white mask over his head and with holes cut out for his eyes and mouth.
 He had a pistol and a flashlight.
 They disagreed on his race.
 One survivor thought he was a light-skinned African American while the other thought he was a dark-tanned Caucasian man.

-The attacks inspired the film The Town That Dreaded Sundown, released in 1976.
-It was written and directed by Charles B. Pierce, a former Texarkanan who played the comedic role as officer A.C.
+The attacks inspired the 1976 film The Town That Dreaded Sundown and its 2014 sequel.
+The original film was written and directed by Charles B. Pierce, a former Texarkanan who played the comedic role as officer A.C.
 Benson, a clumsy patrolman.
 The movie also starred Ben Johnson, Andrew Prine and Dawn Wells.
 Most of the facts of the original case were fictionalized which created much of the myth and lore for several years.
 Many of the rumors are still believed and spread by locals.
 One of the more prominent rumors is that blood-stained clothing hidden by The Phantom was found in a school attic many years after the crime spree.
 This was, however, only a rumor.

 Over the years the case files from both police departments went missing.
 All official files, photographs, evidence and notes are now lost.
 Some locals believe that the Phantom Killer died long ago, while some think he may still be alive.
 Some claim that he was a member of the local upper class aristocracy, which collaborated to keep his identity quiet to avoid scandal.
-The case was never solved and is therefore still open.
+The case is still open.